alexandergrantuni/TwitterClone/alexandergrant/README.txt

 -- Admin --

 GET - /admin - takes an administrator to the admin panel.
-If the user is not an administrator throws a 404 POST - /admin - creates a new administrator
+If the user is not an administrator throws a 404 POST - /admin - creates a new administrator account

 -- Search --

-This is only used so that hash tags in messages can be linked to the search, not used otherwise!
+The GET method of search is solely used for searches on hash tags, similar to facebook's facebook.com/hashtag/example

-GET - /search/users/USERNAME - shows a list of users with a similar name GET - /search/messages/messagetext - shows a list of messages with a similar message
+GET - /search/hashtag/example - shows a list of messages with the hash tag given by the passed string, e.g in this case messages containing #example
+POST - /search - performs a search using POST

 -- Following --

-GET - /following/USERNAME - shows who the user with the given username is following POST - /following/USERNAME - follows the user with the given username DELETE - /following/username - unfollows the user with the given username
+GET - /following/username - shows who the user with the given username is following POST - /following/username - follows the user with the given username DELETE - /following/username - unfollows the user with the given username

 -- Messages --